Skip to product information

 David Neil MacKenzie (1926-2001) was a philologist of Iranian languages.
 He obtained his PhD from the School of Oriental and African Studies of the University of London in 1957 and worked in the same university as a Lecturer of Kurdish and Iranian languages.
 In 1975 he was appointed as the chair of Oriental Philology at the University of Göttingen in Germany where he worked until his retirement in 1994.
 He was elected as a fellow of British Academy.
 MacKenzie published extensively on Middle Iranian languages as well as the Kurdish and Pashto.
 He is best known for his two volume Kurdish Dialect Studies (Oxford University Press, 1961, 1962) and Concise Pahlavi Dictionary (Oxford University Press, 1971).

-Ergin Öpengin is a research associate in the Middle Eastern Studies Department of the University of Cambridge.
-His research has focused on the structural and sociolinguistic aspects of Kurdish and Iranian languages.
-He is the author of The Mukri Variety of Central Kurdish: Grammar, Texts, and Lexicon (Reicher Verlag, 2016), a co-editor of Current Issues in Kurdish Linguistics (University of Bamberg Press, 2019) as well as serving as an associate editor to Kurdish Studies Journal.
+Ergin Öpengin is Senior Lecturer in the Department of English Language at the University of Kurdistan-Hewlêr and Affiliated Researcher in the Department of Middle Eastern Studies at the University of Cambridge.
+His research focuses on the structural and sociolinguistic dimensions of Kurdish and Iranian languages.
+He is the author of The Mukri Variety of Central Kurdish: Grammar, Texts, and Lexicon (Reichert, 2016) and co-editor of Structural and Typological Variation in the Dialects of Kurdish (Palgrave, 2022).
+He serves as Associate Editor of Kurdish Studies Journal.